oscar-system/oscar-website/install.md

 <summary>
 Other Linux distributions (e.g. Fedora 28 or newer)
 </summary>
-Please install C and C++ compiler for your Linux distribution (we recommend GCC 7 or newer).
+Please install a supported C/C++ compiler for your Linux distribution, as described above.
 </details>

 <details>
 <summary>
 macOS
 </summary>
-On macOS, you need to install the Xcode command line tools; we also expect you to be familiar with using the Terminal, either
+On macOS, you need to install the Xcode command line tools, as explained in the following instructions.
 <ol>
 <li>Install Xcode <a href="https://apps.apple.com/de/app/xcode/id497799835">via the App Store</a>.</li>
 <li>Launch a Terminal and enter the command <code>xcode-select —install</code>, then press enter.</li>